Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

    Agile Dashboard: Cardwall

-The team can follow the progress of the sprint by accessing the burndown in the short access boxes (see `Short Access boxes`_).
+The team can follow the progress of the sprint by accessing the burndown via the homepage's short access boxes (see `Short Access boxes`_) or the "Burndown" tab.

 The burndown graph is automatically generated depending on the remaining effort of the tasks the team update everyday.